9beach/mpv-config/README.md

 2. `touch-file` changes the mdate of playing file to current time.
 If you want to mark playing file to delete later or do something else with, it will help you.

-You can edit key bindings in `input.conf`.
+You can edit key bindings in `script-opts/finder-integration.conf`.

 ### simple-playlist.lua